Caast/caast-documentation/library/events.md

 # Emitted events

 The Caast Library will also emit some custom events in order to implement some code on your side.
 Those events are emitted on each widget action and return some custom data.
 Please refer to the [data section](library/data.md) if you want details about what information is available.
-You can listen for events in the widget by attaching a callback using .on().
+You can listen for events in the Caast Library by attaching a callback using .on().

-Before listening to any event, please make sure the Caast widget is ready using this snippet. `e.detail` contain information regarding the current available configuration on your widget instance.
+Before listening to any event, please make sure the Caast Library is ready using this snippet. `e.detail` contain information regarding the current available configuration on your instance.

 ```javascript
 document.addEventListener("caast.onReady", function (e) {